High-level environmental sustainability guidelines for large accelerator facilities: Refocusing large accelerator facilities towards environmental sustainability

-In general, the greatest ability to influence the whole-life environmental impacts of a large accelerator facility occurs at the conception, optioneering and design stages of the facility.
-The most beneficial actions towards reducing the environmental impact would need to be designed into the facility itself.
-At these crucial stages, environmental impact assessments should be employed to highlight the areas of highest potential for impact reductions and more sustainable designs.
-Of course, in the early stages, these assessments will not have anything like the detail needed for a full \acrshort{lca}; they should be used primarily to find areas of highest potential for impact reduction, to give approximate figures for competing options, and to highlight critical gaps in knowledge.
-The most sustainable facility design option should be presented to funders as the baseline design option, even if it incurs higher costs.
-Sustainability should not be presented as an optional extra; opting for a less sustainable design should be an active choice by the funders and require explicit justification and recognition of the trade-offs of providing less budget.
+The pursuit of the reduction of environmental impacts of a large accelerator facility requires a large amount of data to inform and develop strategies.
+Thus environmental impact evaluations at each stage of the design of the facility should be performed.
+In the early stages, these assessments will not have anything like the detail needed for a full \acrshort{lca}; they should be used primarily to find areas of highest potential for impact reduction, to give approximate figures for competing options, and to highlight critical gaps in knowledge. \textit{Example case studies: Multiple proposed facilities are undertaking early studies as parts of more comprehensive LCAs to benchmark and develop strategies to reduce environmental impacts~\cite{FCC_carbon_optimisation, FCC_sustainability, ruedi, ARUPstudyCLICILC, C3, ISIS-II_LCA}.} Versions of environmental impact assessments such as simplified LCAs could be used to perform hotspot analyses to identify key impact areas to focus on, and later used again to evaluate the effectiveness of impact reduction efforts.
+Section~\ref{sec:LCA_publications} lists more exemplary LCAs and other impact reports performed for research facilities.

-Integrating sustainability into the planning, design, and construction stages is also essential for enabling future operational and decommissioning environmental impact reductions.
-Thoughtful planning ensures optimal resource consumption reduction (Section \ref{sec:resources_consumption}) and responsible sourcing of materials (Section \ref{sec:responsible_sourcing}), laying the groundwork for a facility that prioritises sustainability across its lifecycle.

-To complement these efforts, funding for \acrshort{randd} that demonstrates new technologies with the potential to significantly improve facility sustainability must be prioritised.
-Such investments are crucial for driving innovation in energy efficiency, material optimisation, and waste reduction, enabling facilities to meet ambitious sustainability goals while minimising environmental impacts.
-Funding bodies play a pivotal role in this process and must be encouraged to allocate resources for these efforts.
-By fostering technological advancements, these investments ensure that sustainability remains a central consideration in facility development and maintenance.

-On a global scale, the construction and operation of facilities with similar scientific operations could be optimised.
-Communication between facilities to align their long-term operational timelines would reduce overall resource usage while maintaining world-leading scientific research.
-While this kind of coordination already occurs to some extent due to shared funding, expertise, and personnel, explicit international communication and collaboration on scheduling could amplify efficiency and embed environmental considerations within the global scientific community.
-By viewing facilities as part of a cohesive network, rather than isolated entities, the global scientific community can achieve both environmental and operational excellence.